Back to school

 If your child is showing any signs of illness, such as a fever, stuffy nose, sore throat, or a cough, it is best not to send them to school.
 Follow your school policy and seek medical advice if necessary.
 On the other hand, if your child has had contact with a person infected with COVID-19, make sure to keep him/her at home following local public health authorities’ recommendations on self-isolation.
 Keep your school informed throughout.
 You may get in contact with the teacher or notify the school by phone, e-mail or any other communication channel available.
 Check with the school or teacher what is the best way to keep in contact with them.

-5. Should I be taking any extra precaution, including when my child is back home from the school?
+5. Should I be taking any extra precautions, including when my child is back home from school?

 Schools should be prepared to be a safe place for children and their families.
 Ask your child or the teacher to keep you informed about activities that may put them in close contact with others.
 In general, if schools are implementing the recommended safety measures, you should not be concerned about their return to home.
 However, if you or anyone in your household is at increased risk of severe COVID-19 infection due to age or co-morbidities, make sure this person follows the protective measures, including physical distancing, and gets the vaccine once available.